eyedeekay/sam-forwarder/README.md

 Datagrams are still a work-in-progress.
 They're enabled, but I don't know for sure how well they'll work yet.
 TCP is pretty good though.

+I'm in the process of adding client proxying to a specific i2p destination by base32 or (pre-added)jump address.

 I've only enabled the use of a subset of the i2cp and tunnel configuration options, the ones I use the most and for no other real reason assume other people use the most.
 They're pretty easy to add, it's just boring. *If you*